PawelLipski/docker-ci-blog/blog.md

 Hence, the first `RUN` instruction installs all the compile-time dependencies of Git (`alpine-sdk autoconf gettext wget zlib-dev`), only to remove them (`apk del`) later in the same shell script.
-What remains in the resulting layer is just the Git installation that we care for, but not the toolchain it was build with (which would be useless in the final image).
+What remains in the resulting layer is just the Git installation that we care for, but not the toolchain it was built with (which would be useless in the final image).

 A more na&iuml;ve version of this Dockerfile, in which all the dependencies are installed at the very beginning and never removed, yields an almost 800 MB behemoth: